blazium-engine/blazium-docs/tutorials/rendering/multiple_resolutions.rst

 1920×1080, so a sensible approach is to develop a game for this resolution, then handle scaling for different sizes and aspect ratios.

-Godot provides several useful tools to do this easily.
+Blazium provides several useful tools to do this easily.

 .. seealso::

-    You can see how Godot's support for multiple resolutions works in action using the `Multiple Resolutions and Aspect Ratios demo project <https://github.com/godotengine/godot-demo-projects/tree/master/gui/multiple_resolutions>`__.
+    You can see how Blazium's support for multiple resolutions works in action using the `Multiple Resolutions and Aspect Ratios demo project <https://github.com/godotengine/godot-demo-projects/tree/master/gui/multiple_resolutions>`__.

 Base size